Normal First Trimester Exam

 Above.
-The earliest sign of an intrauterine pregnancy (IUP) is a small gestational sac seen on TVS at approximately 4 to 5 weeks and at that time the mean sac diameter (MSD) is approximately 2.5 mm.
+The earliest sign of an intrauterine pregnancy (IUP) is a small gestational sac seen on transvaginal ultrasound at approximately 4 to 5 weeks and at that time, the mean sac diameter (MSD) is approximately 2.5 mm.
 The early sac should be round and adjacent to (not within) the linear interface of the endometrial lining, without displacing or deforming it.

 Above.
 The gestational sac is now visible and contains the secondary yolk sac lying opposite the amniotic cavity with the embryonic disk (epiblast) between them.
 The epiblast will go on to form the definitive embryo and fetus.
 The extra-embryonic coelom is the subsequent chorionic cavity (the space between the amnion and chorion).
 By about 14 weeks, the chorionic cavity is normally obliterated and the amnion-chorion membrane forms the amniotic sac within which is the amniotic fluid (“bag of waters”).

 Above.
-On TVS, a gestational sac is identified at 5 weeks.
-In patients with accurate dates cardiac motion is seen typically after 5 5/7 weeks, while a yolk sac is first seen at 5 1/7ths to 5 5/7ths weeks.
-When an embryonic heartbeat is first seen, the MSD is 20 mm and at the time of embryo movements the MSD reaches 30mm.
+On transvaginal ultrasound, a gestational sac is identified at 5 weeks.
+In patients with accurate dates, cardiac motion is seen typically after 5 5/7 weeks, while a yolk sac is first seen at 5 1/7ths to 5 5/7ths weeks.
+When an embryonic heartbeat is first seen, the MSD is 20 mm and at the time of embryo movements, the MSD reaches 30mm.

 Amnion and Chorion

 Above.
 The origin of the chorion is different from that of the amnion since the outer cell layer of the blastocyst forms the chorionic membranes and the inner cell layer forms the amnion.
 The chorion and amnion usually fuse by about 14 weeks.
 Typically, the amnion is visualized after the YS.